 Luke R. Hoffman, MD, PhD

-Professor Director, Seattle Children's TDN Center for CF Microbiology (CCFM Lab) Vice Chair for Research
+Professor Director, The Cystic Fibrosis Foundation Center for CF Microbiology (CCFM lab) Vice Chair for Research

 Margaret Rosenfeld, MD, MPH

-Professor Associate Vice Chair of Clinical Research Adjunct Professor, Dept. of Epidemiology Co-Center Director, SCRI's Center for Clinical and Translational Research
+Professor Associate Vice Chair of Clinical Research Adjunct Professor, Epidemiology Co-Center Director, SCRI's Center for Clinical and Translational Research